Reserved and internal-use IP addresses in Google Cloud (GCP)

 Why Google Cloud reserves these addresses

-- VPC routing and gateway services
+- Default routing and gateway services

 Practical implications for subnet planning